See if UPIKE is a good fit for you and take the next steps in becoming a student.

 Administration Building Room 002

-Federal regulations require that all students who receive any federal or state financial assistance make measurable academic progress toward a degree at the University of Pikeville.
-Progress is determined by length of program, hours attempted versus hours earned (passing rate) and grade point average (GPA).
+Federal regulations require that all students make measurable academic progress toward a degree at the University of Pikeville whether they are receiving financial aid in that term or not.
+Progress is determined by length of program, a quantitative component (hours attempted versus hours earned/passing rate) and a qualitative component (grade point average or equivalent).

-The time frame in which a student must complete their degree cannot exceed more than 150% of the published length of the student’s program of study.
-All undergraduate students at UPIKE are required to complete a minimum of 120 hours to complete a bachelor’s degree.
+Undergraduate Programs: The time frame in which a student must complete their degree cannot exceed more than 150% of the published length of the student’s program of study.
+Students enrolled in Bachelor degree programs are required to complete a minimum of 120 hours to complete.
 Therefore, the student can attempt up to 180 hours and still be eligible for financial aid.
-Once it is mathematically impossible to complete within the 150% timeframe (180 credits), the student will no longer be eligible for financial assistance.
 All semesters and classes attempted are used for the SAP Length of Program calculation regardless of whether the student received any financial aid for those specific classes.
 All classes taken, whether they are transferred, dropped, failed, repeated, or taken to change a major, will count as credit hours attempted toward the maximum time frame.
 If a UPIKE student is attempting an associate degree, which requires a minimum of 64 credit hours, the maximum to receive financial aid is a total of 96 credit hours.
-Once it is mathematically impossible to complete within the 150% timeframe (96 credits), aid will be suspended.

 Students must graduate or take courses at their own expense until they improve their GPA or Passing Rate.

 Improve GPA: Student must raise GPA above the minimum requirement by taking courses at their own expense.
 Students may not use hours earned off-campus to improve the UPIKE GPA.